-Your assets, which include savings, stocks, or bonds, must be less than $13,300 if you're only getting coverage for yourself, and less than $26,580 for a couple.
-These values are for 2013 and may be different in 2014.
+Your assets, which include savings, stocks, or bonds, must be less than $13,440 if you're only getting coverage for yourself, and less than $26,860 for a couple.
+These values are for 2014 and may change in 2015.

-You can apply online on the Social Security web site.
+You can apply online at the Social Security web site.
 Or you can call Social Security at 800-772-1213 or go to your local Social Security office.
 You also can apply by contacting your local department of human services or state Medical Assistance Office.
 You can find contact information for your State Medical Assistance Office at Medicare.gov.